 A recent example of gaslighting in popular culture takes place in the bestselling book and film, The Girl on the Train.
 One of the main characters, Rachel, is gaslit into thinking she is responsible for the demise of her marriage by her abusive ex-husband.
 He manages to convince her that she caused scenes in public, yelled at his friends, and humiliated him.
 This, she believes, is one of the reasons why her marriage ended.
 In reality, those things never happened.
 His frequent and methodical brainwashing and manipulation leads her down a path of confusion, guilt, and shame.
 Her ex-husband tricks her into believing that she is the one who is destructive and abusive.
 Eventually, she gets worn down and believes him completely.

-Gaslighting can occur through a variety of methods like, criticisms, humiliation tactics (like belittling or degradation), insults, threats, and physical abuse.
+Gaslighting can occur through a variety of methods like, criticisms, manipulative tactics (belittling or degradation), insults, threats, and physical abuse.

 Abusers try to control by humiliation (“How could anyone possibly like you?), to manipulative mind games (“People are just using you!”), to fear (“no one will ever be there for you…except me.”).

-While victims may not believe these words at first, they will over time because they are being manipulated.
-Through verbal and emotional abuse, abusers may eventually cut off their victim’s access to employment, money, friends, and even family.
+While victims may not believe these words at first, they will over time.
+Through verbal and emotional abuse, abusers may eventually cut off their victim’s access to employment, money, friends, and family.

-Mental health illnesses like depression, anxiety, panic disorders, and suicidal ideations often result.
+Mental health illnesses like depression, anxiety, panic disorders, and suicidal ideations are common.
 Victims often talk about the isolation that results from gaslighting tactics.
-They tend to isolate themselves out of fear, humiliation, or embarrassment.
+They tend to isolate themselves out of fear.